 ~ Keep compost tea under active aeration until you are ready to apply and serve fresh!

 Compost Extract Recipes: Stir or aerate for 1 to 5 min

 Compost Tea Recipes: Aerate for 12 - 36 hrs

 Fungal Dominated Compost Tea Recipe: Aerate for 12 - 36 hrs

 Compost treatment for brewing fungal compost tea: Fungi take more time to culture in compost tea.
 You can enhance the fungal biomass in your compost teas with this compost treatment.

 - Place 2 – 4 cups of compost in a plastic container (for best results gather from different sources)

 - Apply ¼ cup of organic oat or soy flour or finely ground oatmeal across the compost and turn-under

-- Mix the liquid ingredients recommended in one of the compost tea recipes listed below with ¼ cup of water
+- Mix the liquid / soluble ingredients recommended in the compost tea recipe with ¼ cup of water

 - Apply the mixture evenly to the surface of the compost